-This mattress uses the same Celliant technology as the Amerisleep Revere; it’s embedded in the mattress cover and doesn’t require any particular attention.
+This mattress uses the same Celliant technology as the Amerisleep AS2; it’s embedded in the mattress cover and doesn’t require any particular attention.
 It feels exactly like a regular cover and can be easily cleaned.

 If your back pain is of muscular origin, this mattress can make a big difference as the resting effect is strongly boosted.